frankiesanjana/all-about-penguins/README.md

 - The trivia page also includes a contact form, so that users can submit questions that are not already answered on the site.
 - The form includes fields for a user to provide their first name, last name and email address, as well as a free text section for users to ask for more information.
-- The user’s first name, email address and comments or questions are required fields on the form, so that questions can be received and a response can be correctly addressed and sent
+- The user’s first name, email address and comments or questions are required fields on the form, so that questions can be received and a response can be correctly addressed and sent.
 - The last name is optional, since it is not necessary to collect this information in order to fulfil the purpose of the form.
-Some users may prefer not to provide their last name, and in some cultures people do not necessarily have both first and last names
+Some users may prefer not to provide their last name, and in some cultures people do not necessarily have both first and last names.

 ### "Form Received" page